“Learning follows you wherever you go”

-A couple years ago, I worked on a healthtech startup myself.
-I‘d spend hours upon hours cold-calling government stakeholders, building and re-building the sales strategy, auditing financials, pitching to investors, handling constant rejection, all whilst having to commit to full-time university.
+A couple years ago, I worked on a telehealth startup myself.
+I‘d spend hours upon hours cold calling government stakeholders, building and re-building the sales strategy, auditing financials, pitching to investors, handling constant rejection, all whilst having to commit to full-time university.

 Behind the facade of a polished pitch deck, there are a lot of rough patches.

 “We have two ears and one mouth so that we can listen twice as much as we speak” — Epictetus

 Beyond their stupidly good smell, a dog’s hearing is its second-best asset.
 They can hear sounds of up to 50,000 vibrations a second — more than double the vibrations we can.